bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

 Documentation
 : The documentation needs to get finished and in a few cases even updated :grinning_face_with_sweat:.
+{.dl-loose}

+## Nice to have

 Start page
 : A distinct starting page always depends on the project.
 But the theme should include a simple template that can be filled with Markdown content.
-{.dl-loose}

-## Nice to have

-Better SEO
-: The meta tags are fine, Lighthouse gives the theme a 100.
-But there is still some room for improvement.
-The theme includes the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta) for this task.

 Article pages
 : For long texts a big title, a hero image, and a more centered layout would be more appropriate.

-Archive pages
-: Archive pages are not essential for a documentation site.
-But depending on the content of the content of the other sections, they might come in handy.

 Media shortcodes
 : The difficulty with media is to find self-reliant solutions.